Heating issues: Why is it so cold in the garage?

 We spend a lot of time and effort making sure our homes remain warm and cozy during the winter months.
 However, our garages often remain bitterly cold, making it almost impossible to use our tools or do anything productive in them.
+Many homeowners find themselves asking, Why is my garage so cold?”
+This issue arises from several factors, primarily the lack of insulation and heat retention strategies in most garages, leading to significant heat loss.

 One of the main reasons for this happening is that our garages are most often not insulated.
-Devices like mini-split air conditioners and heaters are not a viable solution since they will not do more than increasing the temperature by a few degrees.
+Devices like mini-split air conditioners and heaters are not a viable solution since they will not do more than increase the temperature by a few degrees.

 Check for air leaks

-The first place for you to check the garage door frame.
+The first place for you to check is the garage door frame.
 In a lot of cases, garage doors do not fit snugly into their frames.
 Fortunately, there is an easy fix to this, and that is to use self-adhesive weather strips to seal the gap.

 Your garage door also has a gasket at the bottom of the door that is designed to keep cold air out.
 However, if your garage door is more than a couple of years old, chances are that the gasket has become brittle and cracked.
 This means cold air can find its way in through the garage door opening.